Physics-50/Module-2/docs/week3.md

 How does what we've learned in this module apply to an LCD screen?
 We can think of a liquid crystal display, or LCD, as being a two-dimensional diffraction grating.

-To get a sense of what the diffraction pattern of a two-dimensional grating would look like, mount one of the 500 lines/mm gratings on the optical rail, and then hold a second grating, rotated at 90°.
+To get a sense of what the diffraction pattern of a two-dimensional grating would look like, mount a 500 line/mm grating on the optical rail, and then hold a second grating, rotated at 90°, just after it.
 You do not need to collect any data; just describe in your lab notebook what the diffraction pattern from a 2-dimensional grid looks like.

-A liquid crystal display consists of a two-dimensional grid of small 'boxes' called pixels (originally short for picture elements) that, together, display an image on a screen.
+A liquid crystal display consists of a two-dimensional grid of small boxes called _pixels_ (originally short for picture elements) that, together, display an image on a screen.
 These pixels are themselves composed of three 'sub-pixels' with colors red, green, and blue.
 If you look at your computer screen through a camera, you might be able to see the pixelated nature of the screen.
 Some common arrangements of pixels and sub-pixels in different devices are shown in the figure below.
 Voltages are applied across a pixel to control the colors and their relative intensities in that pixel.

 <p class='center' markdown='0'>